KrAxmalL/WalletManager/README.md

 # WalletManager
-Application to manage all your wallets.
+Application which helps you to manage all your wallets.
 Developed using C# and WPF